There are several things you can do to optimize the performance of your system.

 Some SQL queries create more stress on the system than others.
 It is useful to use a mechanism to detect them (for example New Relic).

-On several b2evolution versions, one common heavy query is the Smart Views Counting.
+On several b2evolution versions prior to 5.1 (when this feature was removed), one common heavy query is the Smart Views Counting.
 If you have performance problems, try to disable this feature.

 Once you have a reasonably fast web host, a good CDN, and no SQL bottlenecks, the one single biggest performance enhancing technology is caching.

 b2evolution can leverage several different caching mechanisms.
 Some are enabled by default, some need manual activation or installation.

 Please refer to the Caching and Cache Levels section for more information on all these caches.

 While some plugins are actually designed to improve performance through various tricks, some other plugins are programmed without any consideration given to performance.
 Do a test deactivating all your plugins and see if it makes a difference.

 Even built-in widgets can hinder performance if you use too many in your sidebar for example.
 This can usually be resolved by enabling block caching though.

 On apache2, make sure you enable mod_deflate so that the HTML being sent back to the requesting browser is as small as possible.

 This is the second most significant performance improvement you can get after enabling caching.

 mod_deflate can divide the amount of data being sent by 3 to 5!
 Even on high bandwidth internet connections, the difference between sending 20 and 5 Kilo Bytes of data can be significant!
 This is because it’s not only about bandwidth but also about latency times and TCP slow start.
 Small files can really go through exponentially faster!

 Expires: header, the minimum that will happen is that the browser will send a request to see if the file has been modified since it last got it.
 It may receive a "304 Not Modified", but due to network latency, that still takes time you can feel, especially on mobile or transcontinental connections.

 Expires: header, the browser will not try to ask if the file has changed until it expires.
 (Unless, of course, somebody hits Refresh!)